racheliver/search-swapi-api/README.md

     npm run dev
     ```
 2. Open `http://localhost:5173` in your browser to view the application.
-## Deployment

-The application is also deployed on Netlify.
-You can view it [here](https://dynamic-frangollo-23ac8b.netlify.app/).

 ## Features
 - **Search Functionality**: Allows users to search for Star Wars characters, planets, films, species, starships, and vehicles.
 Results are displayed with highlighted query terms.